isabella232/netappfiles-java-smb-sdk-sample/README.md

 description: "This project demonstrates how to create an SMB Volume for Microsoft.NetApp resource provider using Java SDK."
 ---

-# Azure NetAppFiles SDK for Java
+# Azure NetAppFiles SDK Sample - SMB Volume for Java

 This project demonstrates how to use a Java sample application to create an SMB Volume for the Microsoft.NetApp resource provider.